 To critics, the I-45 expansion is adding even more concrete where it's not needed.

 For city officials, some ideas for slashing emissions rest in their fleet.
-Converting the city's nonemergency light-duty municipal fleet to electric vehicles is on the table.
-Houston also is trying to prepare for a potential land grab tied to the placement of EV charging infrastructure.
+Converting the city's nonemergency light-duty municipal fleet to electric is on the table.

-The penetration of electric vehicles remains tiny on a percentage basis in the region.
-Data posted online by the Greater Houston Partnership show that trucks and sport utility vehicles combine for much higher sales than cars in the Houston area.
-So a rise in bigger EVs could help reshape demand in a place like Houston.
+The penetration of electric cars is tiny on a percentage basis in the region.
+Data posted online by the Greater Houston Partnership show that trucks and sport utility vehicles combine for higher sales than cars in the Houston area.
+Bigger EVs could help reshape demand in a place like Houston.

 "We're going to see rapid adoption when vehicles are available in the classes that residents of the Greater Houston area typically buy," said CenterPoint Energy's Michael Conklin, who works on a partnership with the city to shift the focus to electrification.
 "And they have to be within a price range at which they would consider them."